masmerise/livewire-toaster/README.md

 > **Note** The `accessibility` configuration value must be set to `true`.

 Toaster will add an additional second to a toast's on-screen duration for every 100th word.
-This way, your users will have enough time to read toasts that a tad larget than usual.
+This way, your users will have enough time to read toasts that are a tad larger than usual.

 So, if your base duration value is `3 seconds` and your toast contains 223 words, the total on-screen duration of the toast will be `3 + 2 = 5 seconds`